makocp/ecom_framework/README.md

 After the setup is done, you can start the app via executing the command in the project folder "npm run ios" for iOS or "npm run android" for Android.

+### SETUP API KEY
+Before starting the app, you need to setup the API Key for the Stripe API.
+For this, go to the .env File in the backend folder and add your Stripe API Keys.

 ## Learnings
 ### Expo vs. RN CLI
 I decided to use React Native CLI for this project, because it has a bit more of a steeper learning curve.